appsquickly/typhoon/README.md

 # Usage

-* Read the <a href="https://github.com/typhoon-framework/Typhoon/wiki/Quick-Start">Quick Start</a> or <a href="https://github.com/typhoon-framework/Typhoon/wiki/Types-of-Injections">User Guide</a>.
+* Read the <a href="https://github.com/typhoon-framework/Typhoon/wiki/Quick-Start">Quick Start</a> or <a href="https://github.com/typhoon-framework/Typhoon/wiki/Types-of-Injections">User Guide</a>
-* Try the <a href="https://github.com/typhoon-framework/Typhoon-Swift-Example">Swift Sample Application</a> or the <a href="https://github.com/typhoon-framework/Typhoon-example">Objective-C Sample Application</a>.
-There's also an sample that features <a href="https://github.com/typhoon-framework/Typhoon-CoreData-RAC-Example">setting up Typhoon with Core Data and Reactive Cocoa</a>.
+* Try the <a href="https://github.com/typhoon-framework/Typhoon-Swift-Example">Swift Sample Application</a> or the <a href="https://github.com/typhoon-framework/Typhoon-example">Objective-C Sample Application</a>
+* By popular demand, there's also an sample that features <a href="https://github.com/typhoon-framework/Typhoon-CoreData-RAC-Example">setting up Typhoon with Core Data and Reactive Cocoa</a>
-* <a href="http://www.typhoonframework.org/docs/latest/api/modules.html">API Docs</a>.
+* Here are the <a href="http://www.typhoonframework.org/docs/latest/api/modules.html">API Docs</a>.
+Generally googling a Typhoon class name will return the correct page as the first hit.